stevestar888/1x1-networking-questions/README.md

 - What is your workflow like (where does your work come in, who views your work, etc.)?
 - What are the pain points of your role?
 - Who or what teams do you work closely with?

-## Industry Deep-Dive
 - What are some of the industries biggest opportunities and challenges right now?
   + How can we leverage the moment to get ahead?
 - Who are your area’s biggest stakeholders?

+## Finance Focused
+- Just for fun, and if you want to share, what’s an investment that worked really well, and one that flopped?
+- How has [department/business/clients] been impacted by bear market in the past?
+How do you prep?
+- What tools/resources do you use for researching?
 - What is the future market outlook like?

 ## Tech Focused
 - How has the company focused on improving user experience in recent years/projects/planning?